 3655 S Las Vegas Blvd, 89109, map

-Paris is known as the city of love, but if you can’t make it to France this year, go up the Eiffel Tower right here in Vegas.
-Although it’s half the size of the real tower, you still get amazing views of the strip from the top.
+Paris is known as the city of love, but if you can’t make it to France this year, go up the Eiffel Tower in Vegas.
+Although it’s half the size of the original tower, you get amazing views of the strip from the top.

 They also have a new Eiffel Tower Light Show from sunset to midnight every 30 minutes (on the hour and half hour).